Financial Aid Policies

 Financial Aid Refund Policy

 Find out how failing or withdrawing from classes can affect your financial aid.

-Students are encouraged to meet with the Office of Financial Aid before changing enrollment by dropping a class or starting the withdrawal process so that they can be informed of the financial impact of withdrawing from college.
+Students are encouraged to meet with the Office of Student Financial Services before changing enrollment by dropping a class or starting the withdrawal process so that they can be informed of the financial impact of withdrawing from college.
 Students who wish to drop a class or begin the official withdrawal process during the first week of class may do so on MyTLU.
 After the first week of class, students must contact the Office of Registration and Records to obtain either a drop/add slip or a withdrawal form.
 A student is considered to have officially dropped a class or withdrawn from TLU once the student has obtained all the required signatures and has returned the completed form to the Office of Registration and Records.

 Note: The withdrawal date is determined by the date the student signs the withdrawal form, indicating his or her intent to withdraw from TLU.
 Should the student decide not to withdraw at that point in the semester but later withdraws or fails all of his or her classes, the official withdrawal date reverts back to the date on the first form that was completed.